MCP tools

 Tool payloads and ACL alignment.

-Spectron's MCP server exposes seven tools at /mcp.
-Each tool maps to one or more REST endpoints and carries the same authentication and scope semantics.
+Spectron's MCP server exposes seven tools at /mcp: remember, recall, context, reflect, forget, upload, and inspect.
+Each maps to one or more REST endpoints and uses the same authentication and scope semantics.

 All tools use Authorization: Bearer authentication (same as REST).
 Pass the token in the MCP configuration: